 - Broken, shattered, or crushed bones from the impact or ejection

-If lane splitting is legalized in Texas in 2019, there are a few steps you can take to reduce the risk of injury:
+If lane splitting is legalized in Texas in 2021 or after, there are a few steps you can take to reduce the risk of injury:

 You can use these tips to stay safe any time you are riding your motorcycle.

 Your first action if you are involved in a motorcycle accident is to get medical care.
-After a healthcare professional has examined you, call a motorcycle accident lawyer in Texas.
-You could be entitled to recover compensation for medical bills, lost pay, and damage to your motorcycle.
+After a medical professional has examined you, consider calling a lawyer who handles motorcycle accidents in Texas.
+You could be entitled to financial recovery for medical bills, lost pay, and damage to your motorcycle.